 16. Get up early to avoid the crowds, one of the motto’s we life by on the road on a daily basis.
 With Amsterdam being one of the most popular tourist destinations of Europe it is simply impossible to completely escape the crowds, but you can certainly give it a try by waking up early.
 Besides that, waking up early also means the best shots of the beautiful canals having that perfect golden glow right after sunrise.

 17. There is more to see in the Netherlands than Amsterdam.
 While Amsterdam is, undeniably, my favourite city in the Netherlands, there is so much more to see in this small country.
-Think about going on some day trips from Amsterdam, or perhaps even spent some time traveling around the Netherlands, staying in smaller cities in the South such as Maastricht or Den Bosch.
+Think about going on a day trip from Amsterdam, and for example explore the nearby city of Rotterdam, the second largest city in the Netherlands.
+This city is often overlooked by tourist and travellers, which is a shame because there are actually so many things to do in Rotterdam!
+Rotterdam is filled with unique and modern architecture such as the cube houses and the markthal, a great city for those who are looking to explore a bit beyond Amsterdam.
+Or if you have a bit more time left on your itinerary perhaps even spent some time traveling around the Netherlands, staying in smaller cities in the South such as Den Bosch or Maastricht!

 Money & Budget for the Netherlands